Inspirational Quotations #209

 Jack Welch, Chairman and CEO of General Electric from 1981 to 2001, described four categories of managers in General Electric’s year 2000 annual report.

-Type 1: shares our values; makes the numbers — sky’s the limit!
+Type 1: shares our values; makes the numbers—sky’s the limit!

-Type 2: shares the values; misses the numbers — typically, another chance, or two.
+Type 2: shares the values; misses the numbers—typically, another chance, or two.

-Type 3: doesn’t share the values; doesn’t make the numbers — gone.
+Type 3: doesn’t share the values; doesn’t make the numbers—gone.

-Jack Welch, former Chairman and CEO of General Electric Type 4 is the toughest call of all: the manager who doesn’t share the values, but delivers the numbers.
+Type 4 is the toughest call of all: the manager who doesn’t share the values, but delivers the numbers.
 This type is the toughest to part with because organizations always want to deliver and to let someone go who gets the job done is yet another unnatural act.
 But we have to remove these Type 4s because they have the power, by themselves, to destroy the open, informal, trust-based culture we need to win today and tomorrow.

-We made our leap forward when we began removing our Type 4 managers and making it clear to the entire company why they were asked to leave — not for the usual “personal reasons” or “to pursue other opportunities,” but for not sharing our values.
+We made our leap forward when we began removing our Type 4 managers and making it clear to the entire company why they were asked to leave—not for the usual “personal reasons” or “to pursue other opportunities,” but for not sharing our values.
 Until an organization develops the courage to do this, people will never have full confidence that these soft values are truly real.

-Living by Values
+Live by Corporate Values

-Hold employees responsible for their behaviors Organizations face the challenge of developing and sustaining a culture that is both values-centered and performance-driven.
+Organizations face the challenge of developing and sustaining a culture that is both values-centered and performance-driven.
 They begin by developing mission and value statements that, in due course, become little more than wall decorations because the organization’s leaders and managers fail to uphold these values.

 Nothing hurts morale more than when leaders tolerate employees who deliver results, but exhibit behaviors that are incongruent to values of the company.
 For instance, an organization that thrives on teamwork will suffer, over the long term, if a manager habitually claims all credit for his team’s accomplishments.

 As a manager, drive accountability.
 Hold employees responsible for their behaviors.
 Reward employees for proper behaviors and publicly discourage behaviors that do not uphold values.
-Do not make exceptions — exceptions signify your own indifference to the upholding of values.
+Do not make exceptions—exceptions signify your own indifference to the upholding of values.

 As an employee, understand that an essential requirement for your success in your organization is your fit.
 Your behaviors must be congruent with the character and needs of your organization.
 Even if you are talented, you will not fare well if your behaviors are inconsistent with the values of your organization.
 Reflect on your behavior.
 On a regular basis, collect feedback from your managers, peers and employees.
 Seek change.